lgjp-open-source/screen-comparison-example/README.md

 # Advance
 - Please read [here](https://docs.testarchitect.com/user-guide/projects-and-project-items/project-items/picture-checks/key-points-modification-tool/) if you want to know how to create Keypoint for Image Comparison in this project
-- Video how to create keypoints for text and combo-box:
+- Video how to train keypoints for text and combo-box: